 I’ve always been drawn to books with a strong sense of place, and to authors who write about the natural world authentically, which stems from their own deep experience.
 From childhood, Jean Craighead George’s My Side of the Mountain and Tolkien’s Lord of the Rings were major influences, as well as Australian classics like Blinky Bill (Dorothy Wall), The Nargun and the Stars (Patricia Wrightson) and Storm Boy (Colin Thiele).
 Melville’s Moby Dick and Jack London’s Call of the Wild were really significant to me, and to an emerging desire to write.

 I studied Australian literature at university and was always most interested in writing the landscape.
 Tim Winton, and Gillian Mears, who I wrote a thesis on, influenced my own writing voice.
-But it has been nature writing that has had the biggest impact, its ecological focus.
+But it has been nature writing that has had the biggest impact, and its ecological focus.
 Writers like Rick Bass, Annie Dillard, Barry Lopez, John Muir, Mark Tredinnick, Eric Rolls, Kim Mahood, Kathleen Jamie, and the poetry of Mary Oliver, who I’m pretty sure was some sort of angel.

 Trees seem to feature quite strongly across your work – is this your own preference or is there something about trees that makes them great to write about?